nballou/gaming-confounds/ms.typ

   cite(label, form: "normal")
 }

-Word count: #total-words

 = Introduction

 A series of recent studies has found no meaningful relationship between the amount of time people spend playing video games (playtime) and their wellbeing or mental health @BallouEtAl2024Registered @VuorreEtAl2022Time @LarrieuEtAl2023How.
-However, while these studies have strengthened the case that raw playtime is unlikely to affect wellbeing for most players---and pushed the conversation towards specific qualitative aspects of play such as a game's social affordances @CrenshawNardi2016It, time of day when play occurs @DrummondSauer2020Timesplitters, and player motivation @BruhlmannEtAl2020Motivational\-\-\-they have yet to conclusively rule out the possibility that playtime does causally affect people, at least some of the time.
+However, while these studies strengthened the case that playtime on its own is unlikely to affect wellbeing for most players---and pushed the conversation towards qualitative descriptors of play such as a game's social affordances @CrenshawNardi2016It, time of day when play occurs @DrummondSauer2020Timesplitters, game aspects (e.g., challenge or narrative; #npc(<MirhadiEtAl2024Playing>)), and player motivation @BruhlmannEtAl2020Motivational—they have yet to conclusively rule out the possibility that playtime does causally affect people, at least some of the time.
 A causal understanding of games and wellbeing remains a vital prerequisite for informing evidence-based policy, behavioral management strategies and interventions, and design guidelines for the games industry.

 Our continued uncertainty is, in large part, a reflection of the inherent challenge of making causal inferences from observational data.
 It remains difficult and rare for researchers to directly intervene on gaming behavior in a naturalistic setting (although see e.g., #npc(<EvansEtAl2018Effect>) and #npc(<BrailovskaiaEtAl2022twoweek>) for counter-examples)---even in a sister field such as violent video games and aggression where experiments are easier to conduct, they make up just 19% of studies @Ferguson2015angry.
 This means that our understanding of how games affect wellbeing comes largely from qualitative studies and observational designs where people are surveyed about their gaming and wellbeing.

 To estimate causal effects from observational data, whether cross-sectional or longitudinal, researchers need an understanding of the data-generating process @LohRen2023Unfulfilled.
 In any complex psychological topic such as how playing games interacts with wellbeing, the data-generating process is likely to be exceptionally complicated @BallouEtAl2024How, rife with mediators, effect size modification (moderation), colliders, and---perhaps most frequently discussed---confounders.
 Confounds are factors that influence both gaming and wellbeing.
 If unaccounted for, confounders can both create spurious correlations or bias true effects towards zero @Rohrer2018thinking.

-At present, the literature does not provide a systematic or comprehensive list of potential confounding factors in the relationship between gaming playtime and wellbeing.
-While studies commonly adjust for factors such as age, gender, employment, and education (e.g., #npc(<BallouEtAl2024Perceived>) #npc(<JohnsonEtAl2016Motivationsa>) #npc(<SauterEtAl2020Social>)), we argue that this does not go far enough: Many more factors beyond this short list of stable demographic characteristics influence the relationship between gaming engagement and wellbeing.
-To date, researchers have lacked the necessary information to identify, measure, and adjust for these additional confounds.
-Without closer attention to confounding, observational studies---which comprises the vast majority of work on this topic---will continue to have extremely limited value for shedding light on cause and effect.
+At present, the literature lacks explicit causal models of gaming playtime and wellbeing and thereby the information necessary to identify, measurere, and adjust for the factors that confound this relationship.
+While studies commonly adjust for factors such as age, gender, employment, and education known to affect both gaming and wellbeing (e.g., #npc(<BallouEtAl2024Perceived>) #npc(<JohnsonEtAl2016Motivationsa>) #npc(<SauterEtAl2020Social>)), understanding play and its possible effects requires appreciating a larger causal context.  many more factors beyond this short list of stable demographic characteristics influence the relationship between gaming engagement and wellbeing.
+Without closer attention to confounding, observational studies---which comprises the vast majority of work on this topic---continue to risk both over- and underadjustment bias, yielding results unlikely to meaningfully advance our understanding of play and player wellbeing.

-We believe players themselves are an invaluable source of qualitative information about how gaming and wellbeing unfold in their own lives.
-We therefore turned to them to help address the field's need for better information about confounding, and conducted a theoretical thematic analysis of player-reported confounds (n = 393 players across 6 biweekly surveys, 987 open-response text entries).
-Our results make several contributions:

-1. We present the most comprehensive list to date of variables that may need to be included in a statistical model to produce unbiased estimates of the effect of gaming on wellbeing, grouped into five categories: physical health, household, work and school, social, and other leisure
-  - For the most prevalent of potential confounds, we offer concerete suggestions for measurement tools that researchers could use to capture and adjust for these (@tab-confounds)
-2. We identify both positive and negative confounds, which may therefore bias effects in either direction: some confounds bias observed relationships positively by causing an increase or decrease in both playtime and wellbeing, while others would bias it negatively by causing an increase in one and a decrease in the other
-3. We demonstrate that several confounds have _moderated_ effects on gaming, highlighting the need for more rigorous theory-building---for example, illness tends to decrease wellbeing and reduce gaming if associated with tiredness and difficulty focusing, whereas it tends to increase gaming if tiredness is not a primary symptom

 By systematically identifying player-reported confounds, we provide a valuable starting point for researchers deciding which covariates they need to measure and include in their statistical models, and what factors might need to be included in current or future theoretical models of gaming and wellbeing.